Simran93/Bitcoin-Price-Tracker/README.md

 !

 #  Bitcoin Ticker :
-I have started doing iOS development course from Udemy and i am asked to complete the challenge to create this Project.
+I have started doing iOS development course from Udemy and i am asked to perform the challenge to create this Project.

 ## Our Goal